PierreChouteau/PierreChouteau.github.io/_pages/audio.md

 <br/><br/>

 ---
-# Résultats de l'entrainement sur des audios monophoniques
+# Training results on monophonic audios

-Ces résultats correspondent à l'évaluation du modèle __US__ de Schulze-Foster _et al._ entraîné, à partir d'audios monophoniques, à séparer des audios comportant 2 sources (1S &rarr; 2S) et 4 sources (1S &rarr; 4S).
+These results correspond to the evaluation of the __US__ model by Schulze-Foster _et al._ trained on monophonic audios to separate audios with 2 sources (1S &rarr; 2S) and 4 sources (1S &rarr; 4S).

-US<sub>2s</sub> / US<sub>4s</sub> : Modèles de référence entraînés et évalués sur le même nombre de sources (resp.
-2s/4s).
+US<sub>2s</sub> / US<sub>4s</sub> : Reference models trained and evaluated on the same number of sources (2s/4s respectively).

-Nous avons entrainé les différents modèles sur la base de données __BCBSQ__, et évalué sur la base de données __ChoralSingingDataset__.
+We trained the various models on the __BCBSQ__ dataset, and evaluated them on the __ChoralSingingDataset__ dataset.

 ## Mono &rarr; 2 Sources

-> Exemple de mélange audio - Alto / Basse
+> Audio Mix Example - Alto / Bass
 <audio controls>
   <source src="/audio/mono/BCBSQ/mono_to_2sources/mix/mix_el_rossinyol_At_2-06_Bos_207_27.984.wav"/>
 </audio>

-> Voix séparées issues du filtrage de Wiener
+> Separated voices from Wiener filtering
 <html>
   <table>
     <thread>